Mahsa Vahdat (R), master Persian singer, and her 2018 apprentice Adrienne Shamszad in Berkeley. Photo: Jennifer Jameson/ACTA.

 Each apprenticeship team will be required to organize a public presentation (performance, exhibit, lecture demonstration, etc.) in consultation with ACTA staff in order to share the results of their intensive learning cycle.
 We ask that each apprenticeship pair implement a survey at their public sharing, which ACTA will provide.
 Finally, submitting written evaluations of the mentor and apprentice’s experiences completes the requirements of the Apprenticeship Program contract.

 Applications for the 2020 grant cycle are now closed.

-Applications for the 2021 grant cycle will be available here in the late spring/early summer of 2020.
+Applications for the 2021 grant cycle will be available here in August 2020.
 Subscribe to the ACTA newsletter for the upcoming announcement!

 Apprenticeship applications open annually in the spring and close late summer.
 Specific dates are announced on our website once application is open.
 Subscribe to our monthly newsletter for the most up to date info.